 The newly-crowned Premier League champions, 17 points clear of second-placed Manchester United with 36 games played and League Cup winners, Pep Guardiola’s men are raising the bar for domestic achievement.

 City are also closing in on several Premier League records, such has been their dominance of the English top flight.

 The chance of replicating Arsenal’s unbeaten season of 2003/04 has gone following a dramatic 4-3 loss to Liverpool in January, but City could yet set new high marks in several categories.

 We’ve taken a look at the records the Citizens are on course to claim, and who those records currently belong to.

 José Mourinho, now in charge of Manchester United, is playing catch-up to the Red Devils’ cross-city neighbours this season, struggling to keep pace with Guardiola’s side.

 But Mourinho knows a thing or two about setting the standard and raising the bar in the Premier League.
 In his first season at Chelsea manager, back in 2004/05, the Portuguese tactician masterminded a record-breaking title triumph, accumulating 95 points with the Blues.

 City do have the record points tally within their reach, though.
-The Manchester side currently have 72 points to their name, with 11 fixtures left to play.
-If they can maintain their current rate of 2.67 points per game, they will finish the season on 101 points.
+The Manchester side currently have 94 points to their name, with two games left to play, so they need only one win to eclipse the record of 95.

 Most Goals Scored: 103, Chelsea 2009/10